ATF provides electroless nickel plating to various companies in aerospace, medical, military & defense and the transportation industries.

 The Process of Plating

-The process of electroless nickel plating involves depositing an even layer of nickel-phosphorus alloy onto the surface of a solid such as metal or plastic.
+The process of ENP involves depositing an even layer of nickel-phosphorus alloy onto the surface of a solid such as metal or plastic.
 The way that this process is carried out is through dipping said solid into a water solution that contains nickel salt and hypophosphite salt – it doesn’t involve any sort of electric current passing through the water solution or the solid the plating is being coated onto.
 This process is carried out entirely through chemicals.

 No matter what surface the nickel plating is being coated onto, it will create an even layer of metal to match its shape.
 Unlike electroplating, a different process entirely, nickel plating assimilates to the surface’s geometric shape and keeps an even density throughout.